ahuacate/pve-nas/README.md

 <ol>
 <li><h4><b>Ubuntu NAS - PVE SATA/NVMe</b></h4></li>

-PVE ZFS pool backend, Ubuntu frontend.
+PVE LVM or ZFS pool backend, Ubuntu frontend.

-Proxmox manages the ZFS storage pool backend while Ubuntu does the frontend.
-ZFS Raid levels depend on the number of disks installed.
+Proxmox manages the LVM or ZFS storage pool backend while Ubuntu does the frontend.
+LVM and ZFS Raid levels depend on the number of disks installed.
 You also have the option of configuring ZFS cache using SSD drives.
 ZFS cache will provide High-Speed disk I/O.

 <li><h4><b>Ubuntu NAS - Basic USB disk</b></h4></li>

 PVE USB disk backend, Ubuntu frontend.

 Here the NAS stores all data on a single external USB disk.
 This is for SFF computing hardware such as Intel NUCs.
-Your NAS ZFS storage pool backend is fully managed by the Proxmox host.
+A basic ext4 storage pool backend is fully managed by the Proxmox host.
 </ol>

 The other build option is a NAS OS solution VM.